 The project area doesn't have any endangered species found in and around area.
-However, some of the plants of having medicinal values are conserved by developing in an area of 1700 sq.m exclusively.
-Separate fund has been earmarked for implementation of conservation plan along with State Forest and Wildlife Department if any.
+However, some of the plants of having medicinal values are conserved by developing an area.
+Separate fund has been earmarked for implementation of conservation plan along with State Forest and Wildlife Department (if any).
 Some of the species of medicinal importance are as: